 - Other terms: whether other terms and conditions of the leave (such as who pays for benefits, the accrual of vacation, etc.) change or remain the same in the event of an extension;

 - Resignation: if the extension request does or may constitute a resignation; and

-- Modifications: the circumstances under which an extension request modifies the employer’s obligation to hold the same position as opposed to another position within the company.
+- Modifications: the circumstances under which an extension request modifies the employer’s obligation to hold the same position instead of another position within the company.

 Other Details Regarding Leave

 Additionally, you should include the following details about the leave of absence:

 - Whether the employer expects reports about the status of the leave on an ongoing basis;

 - If the employer expects a physician’s statement, either during ongoing leave or as a condition of returning to work, as well as the contents of the statement (i.e., “released back to work,” “no longer contagious,” etc.); and